BGOOONZ-BLOG/bgoonz-blog2.0-v-5/src/pages/blog/interview-questions-js.md

 296. ### What is jQuery

      jQuery is a popular cross-browser JavaScript library that provides Document Object Model (DOM) traversal, event handling, animations and AJAX interactions by minimizing the discrepancies across browsers.
-It is widely famous with its philosophy of “Write less, do more”.
+It is widely famous with its philosophy of "Write less, do more".
 For example, you can display welcome message on the page load using jQuery as below,

      ```javascript
      $(document).ready(function () {